What is influence?

 Both camps are wrong.

-True influence flows from drawing together people with shared interests.
-This page collects my thinking about the topic.
+- True influence flows from drawing together people with shared interests.

 Brands can identify and enroll or build and grow influence.
 Focus on the process of identifying areas of relevancy among your customers and prospects, building community, and allowing others to amplify your influence as you meet their needs.